Michael D. Moberly April 19, 2012

 - sustaining and enhancing their competitive advantages, and

 - effectively and efficiently exploiting (producing, bundling, positioning) other intangible assets.

-Respecting the economic fact that 65+% of most company’s value, sources of revenue, and building blocks for growth and sustainability today evolve directly from intangible assets, there is, in my view, ample room-opportunity for managerial discretion and maneuverability to make such an initiative not merely worthy of their time, but lucrative and strategically beneficial to their company as a whole.
+Respecting the economic fact that 80+% of most company’s, including SME’s, value, sources of revenue, and ‘building blocks’ for growth and profitability today evolve directly from intangible assets, there is, in my view, ample room-opportunity for managerial discretion and maneuverability to make such an initiative not merely worthy of their time, but lucrative and strategically beneficial to their company as a whole.

 It’s still fair to say though, respectfully, and there is virtually no evidence to the contrary, that significant percentages of SME founders, owners, and management teams remain unfamiliar with, unconvinced about, and/or disinterested in…

 - the intangible assets their company has developed, produced

 - the contributory value of those assets to particular projects, business units, or the enterprise as a whole